Waiving of Prequisites or Corequisites

 Prerequisites and corequisites for units of study can be found in the Arts and Social Sciences Undergraduate and Postgraduate Handbooks and can also be found on the Arts and Social Sciences website for Undergraduate units of study and Postgraduate units of study.

-Waivers of pre- or corequisites allow students to enter into more advanced areas of study, bypassing the need to repeat material they have studied previously.
-Waivers do not however reduce the total number of units required to complete a course.
+Waivers of pre- or corequisites may allow you to enter into more advanced areas of study, without the need to repeat material you have studied previously.
+Waivers do not reduce the total number of units required to complete a course.

-Please note: The waiving of pre-requisites are not to be used in instances where a student has taken and failed a required unit of study.
-This could lead to a student enrolling in a unit of study without the required level of assumed knowledge, putting the student at a disadvantage.
+Please note: The waiving of pre-requisites is not to be used in instances you have taken and failed a required unit of study.
+This could lead to a you enrolling in a unit of study without the required level of assumed knowledge, putting the you at a disadvantage.

-- Complete the application form (Link to Form and redo form).
-If the application is based on prior studies or work experience, submit additional documentation (transcripts/ letter from employer) with the form and have the form signed by the relevant academic.
-If you are seeking a prerequisite waiver for a language unit of study you may need to organise a time to meet with the relevant unit of study coordinator if your application cannot be supported by documentation.
+- If you are seeking a prerequisite waiver for a language unit of study you may need to organise a time to meet with the relevant unit of study coordinator if your application cannot be supported by documentation.

 - You will receive a confirmation email when your request has been processed.

-- Waivers can only be granted by the coursework coordinator for the unit of study for which special permission to enrol is sought, (unless specified in a student's offer letter).
+- Waivers can only be granted by the coursework coordinator for the unit of study for which special permission to enrol is sought.

-- A waiver does not constitute credit or a variation to the requirements of an award course, except in the case where a waiver is granted for foundational units in the Master of Economics.
-In this case students can replace the waived unit with either a foundational or elective unit from any of the specialisations (subject to satisfying any prerequisites).
+- A waiver does not constitute credit or a variation to the requirements of an award course, except in the case where a waiver is granted for foundational units in the Master of Economics (see the Postgraduate Handbook for more information)

-- Waivers may be granted in cases where the student has completed sufficient prior studies in the area, or where they have work experience that would have provided them with an equivalent level of knowledge (supporting documentation required - e.g. transcript from previous study, duty statement from employer, reference letter from employer, etc)
+- Waivers may be granted in cases where you have completed sufficient prior studies in the area, or where you have work experience that would provide you with an equivalent level of knowledge (supporting documentation required - e.g. transcript from previous study, duty statement from employer, reference letter from employer, etc)

-- Waivers are granted on the understanding that the student is fully responsible for their own academic performance, and will not be entitled to any special consideration on the grounds of their being enrolled in a unit for which they have not completed the prerequisite or which they are completing concurrently with its prerequisite.
+- Waivers are granted on the understanding that you are fully responsible for your own academic performance, and you will not be entitled to any special consideration on the grounds that you are enrolled in a unit for which you do not meet the prerequisite.